petretiandrea/petretiandrea.github.io/src/content/blog/stop-loosing-events-1/index.md

 }
 ```

-Now, we need a way to send the events stored in the database to the event bus (or any other external system).
-A separate component must read the outbox table and send the events.
-The implementation of this component is not trivial, as it must handle retries, failures, and ensure that events are sent in the correct order.
+Now, we need a

+## Polling Processor

+The simpliest way to implement the outbox relay is with a polling processor.
+This is a background job that periodically checks the outbox table for new events and sends them to the external system.

 ```mermaid
 sequenceDiagram